gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/faq-purchase-and-pricing-gij-cloud.md

 This page contains related questions about trial or purchase of Git Integration for Jira app and accepted payment methods.

 Use the FAQ below to find answers to common questions.
-Feel free to contact our support team ([support@bigbrassband.com](mailto:support@bigbrassband.com?subject=About%20purchasing%20Git%20Plugin)) if you don't see what you're looking for.
+Feel free to contact our [support team](https://help.gitkraken.com/git-integration-for-jira-cloud/gij-cloud-contact-support/) if you don't see what you're looking for.

 - [How do I buy this add-on?](#how-do-i-buy-this-add-on)
 - [What payment methods are accepted?](#what-payment-methods-are-accepted)